enviodev/docs/docs/HyperIndex/fuel/fuel.md

 slug: /fuel
 ---

 Until recently, Envio was only available on EVM-compatible blockchains.
-Envio has extended its support for [HyperIndex](https://docs.envio.dev/docs/HyperIndex/overview) and [HyperSync](https://docs.envio.dev/docs/HyperSync/overview) to the Fuel Network. ⛽⚡
+Envio has extended its support for [HyperIndex](https://docs.envio.dev/docs/HyperIndex/overview) and [HyperSync](https://docs.envio.dev/docs/HyperSync/overview) to the Fuel Network (mainnet & testnet). ⛽⚡

 ## HyperIndex